My boss and mentor of over 8 years, Peter Mahnke, moved on from Canonical two months ago.

 This is one I’ve been feeling and seeing more and more.
 What matters in the long run is not breakneck productivity, it is careful, well thought-out solutions to problems that form a solid foundation.
 Our industry has been brought up on “move fast and break things”, but that has never been the way to build lasting value.

-Slowing down, working at a manageable pace is good for our mental and physical health, but is also the way to build lasting value.
+Slowing down and working at a manageable pace is good for our mental and physical health, but is also the way to build lasting value.

 There are no ‘rules’, be willing to change the way you work and the way you think.